- Documentation

 disable the admin user or assign a strong password.

-- Avoid admin Role Access — The
+- Limit admin Role Usage — The

-3.2.
-User Authentication
+3.2 User Authentication

 RapidContext supports both authenticated and anonymous usage.
 The following